Qasrawi03Ghassan/ITG-training-tasks/README.md

-﻿# 🎯 Task 1: Implementing a login page
+﻿# 🎯 Task 1: Implementing a login page - Vanilla JavaScript version
  ### 📝 Overview
  - In this task, I was required to build a simple login page with simple styling using HTML, CSS and javaScript.
  ### ✅ Final result